MoeraOrg/moeraorg.github.io/overview/browsing.md

 ```
 https://moera.page/@lamed/lamed.moera.blog/post/99d6af7f
 ```
-Let's analyze what the URL is built of.
+Let's analyze what the URL is made of.

 ### Redirector